ganelson/inweb/scripts/READMEscript.txt

 __Disclaimer__.
 Because this is a private repository (until the next public release of Inform, when it will open), its GitHub pages server cannot be enabled yet.
-As a result links marked &#9733; below lead only to raw HTML source, not to served web pages.
+As a result links marked &#9733; lead only to raw HTML source, not to served web pages.
 They can in the mean time be browsed offline as static HTML files stored in "docs".